jasperpilgrim/co2/README.md

 ### cond

 Though `cond` will sometimes compile to efficient tables, it could use more work.
-Ideally, it would always use binary search over sorted values, and tables with small gaps whereever possible.
+Ideally, it would always use binary search over sorted values, and tables with small gaps wherever possible.

 ## Future features